 During her career, Marsha Moss has been interested in the ideas and energy that art can bring to the public life of a city.
 She believes that when art is alive and engaged in public places, both the human experience and the physical environment are enriched.

-As Director of Sculpture Outdoors, Moss curated over fifty exhibitions on public and alternative sites -- in the air and on water, atop urban rooftops and along sidewalks, at college campuses, city parks and corporate plazas -- within Philadelphia and across the country.
+Over two decades, as Director of Sculpture Outdoors, Moss curated major exhibitions across the country on public and alternative sites – in rivers, atop urban rooftops, along sidewalks and at college campuses, city parks and corporate plazas.